 This is a complicated subject on which you should take legal advice.
 The length of the lease may seem clear.
-Under a workshop lease contracted out of the Landlord and Tenant Act 1954 either side may terminate the lease by giving a minimum of one month's written notice to quit.
+Under a workshop lease contracted out of the Landlord and Tenant Act 1954 either side may end the lease by giving a minimum of one month's written notice to quit.

 However you should not assume that you can vacate the property at the end of the lease, as you will continue to be liable for the rent until you have given formal written notice to quit.